 ●Symptoms persisting for more than one week

-Performance — The stool specimen should be inoculated onto culture plates as quickly as possible.
+Stool culture — The optimal specimen for culture is a diarrheal stool specimen, which should be inoculated onto culture plates as quickly as possible.
 A routine stool culture will identify Salmonella, Campylobacter, and Shigella, the three most common causes of bacterial diarrhea in the United States.
-E. coli O157:H7 can be isolated on sorbitol-MacConkey plates or identified with antigen testing or polymerase chain reaction of stool.
+E. coli O157:H7 can be isolated on sorbitol-MacConkey plates or identified with antigen testing or polymerase chain reaction of stool (see 'Bloody diarrhea' below).
 A stool culture that is positive for one of these pathogens in a patient with acute diarrheal symptoms can be interpreted as a true positive.